MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P2-SpriteBuilder-UI/content.md

 The second tab on the right panel let's you manage code connections for your selected node.
-One of the things you can do here is set custom Objective-C classes for your nodes:
+One of the things you can do here is set custom Swift classes for your nodes:

 ![image](https://s3.amazonaws.com/mgwu-misc/Spritebuilder+Tutorial/Spritebuilder_CodeConnections.png)